influxdata/docs-v2/content/enterprise_influxdb/v1/tools/influxd-ctl/join.md

 Common problems when attempting to join nodes to InfluxDB Enterprise clusters:

-- The `influxd` or `influxd-meta` processes are using a non-standard ports (8088, 8091) and can't be detected.
+- The `influxd` or `influxd-meta` processes are using non-standard ports and can't be detected.
 - The `influxd` or `influxd-meta` processes are not running.
   Check the logs for startup errors.